A Look Into How Set Decorators Influence Product Placement On Set

 Table Of Contents

-Film and television has the ability to take you into a whole other world, whether it be back in time, to a make-believe land, and everything in between.
+Film and television has the ability to take you into a whole other world, whether it be back in time, to a make-believe land, or everything in between.
 But who is behind that magic?
-A part of that answer is the set decorator of the production - who decide not only what the scene should look like with various furniture and props, but also what brands will be in the scene.
-We sat down with Dorit Hurst, one of the set decorators of such productions as Battle Creek, The Comedians, Community, ER, Happyland, Mob City, The Time Machine and more!
+A part of that answer is the set decorator of the production - who decides not only what the scene should look like with various furniture and props, but also what brands will be in the scene.
+We sat down with Dorit Hurst, one of the set decorators of such productions as Battle Creek, The Comedians, Community, ER, Happyland, Mob City, The Time Machine, and more!
 We sat down to have a conversation about what life is like on the set, how she views brand integrations work and more.

 1. How would you describe your typical workday as a set decorator?

 DH: It usually starts off really early.
 I’ll probably wake up at about 5 and make sure that I’m at the prop house when it opens at 6.
-It depends on what part of the film we’re in, but usually I stop in the morning and then I have to get to set if we’re shooting at call time so that I can open up the set and make sure that everybody is happy.
+It depends on what part of the film we’re in, but usually, I stop in the morning and then I have to get to set if we’re shooting at call time so that I can open up the set and make sure that everybody is happy.
 While I’m there, if there are any sets to be dressed, then I will dress the sets and then I will typically end my day shopping again.
-Usually in the morning I will shop for prop houses because then I can get orders together and my guys can go pick up those orders and then at the end of the day is usually when I do Bed, Bath, and Beyond kind of shopping at stores.
+Usually in the morning, I will shop for prop houses because then I can get orders together and my guys can go pick up those orders and then at the end of the day is usually when I do Bed, Bath, and Beyond kind of shopping at stores.

 2. What set have you designed that you are most proud of?

 DH: I think it was for Mob City, it was Jasmine’s apartment because it was a period television show and when I walked into the set it felt like I was transported into another time.
-It was from the 1940’s so some of the pieces were from the 1930’s because you wouldn’t just have all brand new stuff.
+It was from the 1940’s so some of the pieces were from the 1930s because you wouldn’t just have all brand-new stuff.
 Everything was old – down to the makeup and the postcards – everything was really fun to find and to place in her apartment.

 3. What do you find most enjoyable about your job?